|Nutritional Guidelines (per serving)|

 - Generous pinch of ground nutmeg

-Gently saute onion and garlic in the fat over low heat until browned, but not burned.
+Gently sauté onion and garlic in the fat over low heat until browned but not burned.
 Sprinkle onions and garlic with salt as soon as they begin to wilt.

 Add hard-boiled eggs, cooked chicken livers, black pepper, and nutmeg.
 Process until smooth.
 Taste and adjust seasoning, keeping in mind that flavor will increase during refrigeration.